Navigation

 Navigate to page action

 The Navigate to Page action can be connected to any event handler to initiate navigation to another page.
+This action is useful if you want to navigate to a page from a component that does not natively support links, such as a button.

 Example - Navigating to a CustomerDetail page